keboola/connection-docs/extractors/communication/gmail/index.md

 ---
-title: Gmail
+title: Gmail Messages
 permalink: /extractors/communication/gmail/
 ---

 * TOC
 {:toc}

-The Gmail extractor allows you to fetch data from your Gmail account.
+The Gmail Messages extractor allows you to fetch data from your Gmail account.

 ## Create New Configuration

-Find Gmail in the Extractors section, create a new configuration and name it.
+Find Gmail Messages in the Extractors section, create a new configuration and name it.

 {: .image-popup}
 ![Gmail - add configuration](/extractors/communication/gmail/01-add-configuration.png)